mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 -   Use https://libraries.io/npm/shlex to parse a command line, not just a path, to the CodeChat Server.
 -   Provide way to do a rebuild all.
 -   Add a CodeChat Client GUI to select render language for non-project builds.
--   Rename the GetResultType.html to GetResultType.url.
--   Find a way not to overload/abuse the ClientState._file_name.
 -   Add in sync.
 -   Monitor iframe location changes and try to sync by loading another file.
 -   Offer an option for VSCode to render in an external browser.